torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 As mentioned previously, early iterations of online repair built new btree structures by creating a new btree and adding observations individually.
-Loading a btree one record at a time had a slight advantage of not requiring the incore records to be sorted prior to commit, but was very slow and leaked blocks if the system went down during a repair.
+Loading a btree one record at a time had a slight advantage of analt requiring the incore records to be sorted prior to commit, but was very slow and leaked blocks if the system went down during a repair.
-Loading records one at a time also meant that repair could not control the loading factor of the blocks in the new btree.
+Loading records one at a time also meant that repair could analt control the loading factor of the blocks in the new btree.

 Fortunately, the venerable ``xfs_repair`` tool had a more efficient means for